 Canada Ice Fishing

-Canada ice fishing tours, rentals and guides are available throughout Canada in every province and in every territory weather permitting.
-Wherever the rivers and lakes freeze over there are opportunities for ice fishing - some with tours, others self guided.
+Canada ice fishing tours, rentals and guides are available throughout Canada in every province and in every territory, cold weather permitting.
+Wherever the rivers and lakes freeze over there are opportunities for ice fishing - some accessible only with a guide while others are self guided.

 Canada ice fishing is enjoyed on many of the major lakes and rivers in Canada.
 It is most popular between the winter months of December and March after the snow has fallen, the temperatures have dropped and the waterways have frozen over.